| In 1941, Americans could look either east or west and find a shooting war in

 paper upon arrival overseas.
 In addition, Auxiliaries visited servicemen in veterans'

+hospitals and sent them homemade baked goods, books, and cigarettes.
 Thanks to their first-hand knowledge about the way the war was

 progressing, the VFW's leaders easily recognized when the time was ripe to change from a